 Criteria JORC Code explanation Commentary Whether logging is qualitative or quantitative in nature.
 Core (or costean, channel, etc) photography.
 Logging of historic diamond core and RC samples recorded lithology, mineralogy, mineralisation, structural (DDH only), weathering, colour and other features of the samples.
-The total length and percentage of the relevant intersections logged All historic diamond drillholes were logged in full.
-Sub-sampling techniques and sample preparation If core, whether cut or sawn and whether quarter, half or all core taken.
+The total length and percentage of the relevant intersections logged All historic diamond drillholes were logged in full. sample preparation If non-core, whether riffled, tube sampled, rossampled wet or dry.
+For all sample types, the nature, quality and preparation technique.
+Quality control procedures adopted for all surpresentivity of samples.
+Measures taken to ensure that the sampling material collected, including for instance ressampling.
+If core, whether cut or sawn and whether quarter, half or all core taken.
 All NQ core samples were samples by half core and selected intervals of quarter core were selected for check assays.
 If non-core, whether riffled, tube sampled, rotary split, etc and whether sampled wet or dry.
 RC samples were split using a riffle splitter.
 For all sample types, the nature, quality and appropriateness of the sample preparation technique.
-The sample preparation of rock chips by Impact at Commonwealth follows industry best practice in sample preparation involving oven drying, coarse crushing down to $^{\sim}10$ mm followed by pulverisation of the entire sample (total prep) to a grind size of 85% passing 75 micron.
+The sample preparation of rock chips by Impact at Commonwealth follows industry best practice in sample preparation involving oven drying, coarse crushing down to ~10 mm followed by pulverisation of the entire sample (total prep) to a grind size of 85% passing 75 micron.
 Quality control procedures adopted for all sub-sampling stages to maximise representivity of samples.
 Laboratory QC procedures for rock sample assays involve the use of internal certified reference material as assay standards, along with blanks, duplicates and replicates.
 The QC procedure for historical diamond and RC samples is unknown but considered immaterial.
 Measures taken to ensure that the sampling is representative of the in situ material collected, including for instance results for field duplicate/second-half sampling.
 Sample duplicates from the historical drilling were taken from selected intervals and compared to the original assay.
 Quarter core was taken for diamond samples and riffle resplits for RC samples.
 Whether sample sizes are appropriate to the grain size of the material being sampled.
 The samples sizes at Commonwealth are considered appropriate since gold has been identified as predominantly fine-grained by thin section analysis which would indicate the nugget effect is minimal.
 Quality of assay data and laboratory tests The nature, quality and appropriateness of the assaying and laboratory procedures used and whether the technique is considered partial or total.
 An industry standard fire assay technique for rock chips using lead collection with an Atomic Absorption Spectrometry (AAS) finish was used for gold.
-The quality of historical drill sample assays is unknown, however this is considered immaterial at this stage o exploration.
+The quality of historical drill sample assays is unknown, however this is considered immaterial at this stage of exploration.
 For geophysical tools, spectrometers, handheld XRF instruments, etc, the parameters used in determining the analysis including instrument make and model, reading times, calibrations factors applied and their derivation, etc. No geophysical tools were used to determine material element concentrations.
 Nature of quality control procedures adopted (e.g. standards, blanks, duplicates, external laboratory checks) and whether acceptable levels of accuracy (i.e. lack of bias) and precision have been established.
 For the rock chips, quality control procedures for assays were followed via internal SGS protocols.
 Accuracy and precision are within acceptable limits.
 The quality control of historical drill sample assays is unknown, however this is considered immaterial at this stage of exploration.
 Verification of sampling and assaying The verification of significant intersections by either independent or alternative company personnel.
 Significant intersections from historic drilling have not been verified by independent or alternative companies.
 This is not required at this stage of exploration.